-State regulators said the leaks amounted to about 500 gallons a day, most of which officials believe was captured in catch basin before it could seep into the ground.
+State regulators said the leaks amounted to about 500 gallons a day, most of which officials believe was captured in a catch basin before it could seep into the ground.

 A company representative told Walworth County officials June 20 that leaks were discovered this spring in a wastewater lagoon at the food processing facility at W880 County Road X.

 Neighbors have been complaining for years about foul odors from the plant, largely because of the odor of wastewater.

 The plant operates with air and water pollution permits from the state, and also with a general operating permit controlled by the county.

 At a meeting June 20 with county zoning trustees, Birds Eye representative Kip Guyon said four leaks were discovered recently in the liner of a wastewater lagoon — one of two such lagoons where wastewater is stored.